Psquare21/Recipe-Book/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## How to Run this application after cloning

+Simply Download it, then install all dependencies by using npm install in cli

+Once its done, then change the url for signUp- SignIn rest api in auth.service.ts and for database connection in data-storage.service.ts file

+After completing all the above steps you are good to go!!
+Happy Coding!!

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.